 Microbial Pesticide: A microorganism that is used to kill a pest, but is of minimum toxicity to humans.

 Microclimate: 1.
-Localized climate conditions within an urban area or neighbourhood.
+Localized climate conditions within an urban area or neighborhood.
 2. The climate around a tree or shrub or a stand of trees.

 Microenvironments: Well-defined surroundings such as the home, office, or kitchen that can be treated as uniform in terms of stressor concentration.

-Microwave: Electromagnetic radiation with wavelengths of a few centimetres.
+Microwave: Electromagnetic radiation with wavelengths of a few centimeters.
 It falls between infrared and radio wavelengths on the electromagnetic spectrum.
 The radio wave beam can deliver electrical energy over long distances.

 Million-Gallons Per Day (MGD): A measure of water flow.